casperykchan/blog/java/002_aop_mockito.md

 it is easy to add behavior to both mocks and real instances.

-Although I haven't studied Mockito's implementation thoroughly, it is very enjoyable to realize how Mockito's stub api is archived (like, why `when(mock.call()).thenReturn("result)` actually works.)
+Although I haven't studied Mockito's implementation thoroughly, it is very enjoyable to realize how Mockito's stub api is achieved (like, why `when(mock.call()).thenReturn("result)` actually works.)

 It is helpful to write better unit tests as a return, without doubt.